anpnrynn/httpd/README.md

 # Description
-This is a http server written in C/C++ Programming language, that support multithreads, session management using SQLITE3 db and dynamic pages using C/C++ plugins.
+This is a http server written in C/C++ Programming language, that support threads, session management using SQLITE3 db and dynamic pages using C/C++ plugins.
-The main thread is used to assign tasks to threadpool, throttle, send and receive static data while the threadpool is used to handle dynamic pages.
+The main thread is used to assign tasks to the threadpool, throttle, send and receive static data while the threadpool is used to handle dynamic pages.
-This application is meant to be used for embedded systems but there is no limitations on its usage as of now.
+This application is meant to be used for embedded systems but there aren't any limitations on its usage as of now.
+Support HTTP HTTPS over IPv4 and IPv6.

+# History
 It was written in 2007 by me.
 Currently cleaning up the code.
 Removing some features and adding new features.